kralljr/oneclass-datateam/README.md

   11. simulate-bag-all.R file to demonstrate tuning on subsample of example data
   12. simulate-bag.R file to demonstrate tuning on subsample of example data using simple and more complex cases
   13. time-svm-cluster.R Function to time SVMs prior to running on cluster
+  14. create-training.R File to create training, validation, and test datasets for use
+  15. time-full-valid.R File to time SVM training and testing